Aleks-28/quantum_GW_classification/README.md

 ## 📊 Project Overview

 This repository implements a two-level feature extraction method for gravitational wave (GW) signal classification, combining classical convolutional autoencoders with Projected Quantum Kernel (PQK) techniques.
-The primary focus is evaluating the applicability of quantum computing methods for binary black hole (BBH) merger detection.
+The primary focus is to evaluate the applicability of quantum computing methods for binary black hole (BBH) merger detection.

+This project was developed during an internship at the University of Warsaw in collaboration with AstroCeNT – Particle Astrophysics Science and Technology Centre.

 ### Why This Matters